 Ages: 3 to 8

-Introduce your child to the basics of timekeeping with Orbo’s kid-friendly, durable, touchscreen smartwatch.
-The device features both analog and digital clock faces, which, along with the alarm and stopwatch features.
+Orbo’s kid-friendly, durable, touchscreen smartwatch is designed to teach 3 to 8 year olds the basics of timekeeping.
+The device comes with both analog and digital clock faces, along with alarm and stopwatch features.
 With a simple tap, the penguin “Time Master” reads hours/minutes aloud.

-Boasting a vivid display with a highly navigable menu, the Orbo kids Smartwatch offers up 16 different activities, a simple touch and swipe interface, and charming sounds effects.
-Inquisitive little minds will love the device’s instructive games, built-in camera, talking hippo, time master and other fun, stimulating activities that will keep them occupied for hours.
+Boasting a vivid display with a highly navigable menu, the device conjures up 16 different activities, a simple touch and swipe interface, and charming sounds effects.
+Furthermore, there are instructive games, a built-in camera, talking hippo, time master and other fun, stimulating activities for your kids.

 Ages: 4 and up

-The kid-friendly GizmoPal provides easy, reliable ways to keep track of your children, and offers simple two-way calling so you can stay in touch.
+The kid-friendly GizmoPal provides easy, reliable ways to keep track of your children, and offers simple two-way calling so you can stay in touch at all times.

 The durable form factor uses safe and sturdy materials for your child’s active lifestyle.
 The GizmoPal is IPX3 water resistant rated for everyday use (e.g.,hand washing).